w3c/secure-payment-confirmation/README.md

 dictionary SecurePaymentConfirmationResponse {
   // A bundle of key attributes about the transaction. required SecurePaymentConfirmationPaymentData paymentData;
-  // The WebAuthn assertion created by signing over |paymentData|. required AuthenticatorAssertionResponse assertion;
+  // The public key credential used to sign over |paymentData|.
+  // |credential.response| is an AuthenticatorAssertionResponse and contains
+  // the signature.
+  required PublicKeyCredential credential;
 };

 dictionary SecurePaymentConfirmationPaymentData {